inikishev/torchzero/docs/source/FAQ.rst

 Most pytorch optimizers update model parameters by using their :code:`.grad` attibute.
 Wrap puts the current update into the :code:`.grad`, making the wrapped optimizer use it instead.

-Note that since the wrapped optimizer updates model parameters directly, if :class:`Wrap` is not the last module, it stores model parameters before the step, then performs a step with the wrapped optimizer, calculates the update as difference between model parameters before and after the step, undoes the step, and passes the update to the next module.
-That may introduce additional overhead compared to using modules.

-However when :py:class:`Wrap` is the last module in the chain, it simply makes a step with the wrapped optimizer, so no overhead is introduced.

 Also notice how I set `lr` to 1 in LaProp, and instead used an :py:class:`tz.m.LR<torchzero.modules.LR>` module.
 As usual, to make the optimizer support lr scheduling and per-layer learning rates, use the :py:class:`LR` module to set the learning rate.
 Alternatively pass per-layer parameters or apply scheduling directly to LaProp optimizer, before wrapping it.

-There is also a :py:class:`tz.m.WrapClosure<torczhero.modules.WrapClosure>` for optimizers that require closure, such as :code:`torch.optim.LBFGS`.
-It modifies the closure to set :code:`.grad` attribute on each closure evaluation.
-So you can use LBFGS with FDM or gradient smoothing methods.

 How to save/serialize a modular optimizer?
 ============================================